andrewhavens/mad_chatter/README.md

-#Mad Chatter
+# Mad Chatter

 Mad Chatter is a fun, easy to customize chat server.
 It's written in Ruby and utilizes HTML 5 Web Sockets for fast communication.
+It also has support for Markdown.

-##Getting Started
+## Getting Started

 To get started, first install the Mad Chatter gem: